These Are My Top Ten Tracks Of Various Genres:

 After the less than star studded reception of Angel of Victory, I fell into a deep depression.
 I was seeing a psychiatrist that, in efforts to make me feel better, prescribed a vast array of intense drug trials while digging into childhood traumas.
 The process made me more and more ill.
 Memories get pretty foggy around this time.
 I tried to keep gigging and had some good shows and house gigs that made me pocket money, but all in all I was very ill and very confused.
 If you can avoid taking pharmaceuticals (generally) and specifically anti-depressants and psych-pharmaceuticals, do just that.
 Avoid them!
 Exercise, sleep, healthy food, and lifestyle changes that get you out of bad and stressful situations are the keys to a healthy drug-free life.
 That's my experience.

 After a time I started a trio called Beautiful Sound Machine.
 For a time it was going alright, but with my mental health deteriorating and a lack of much needed support from band mates; Things ended less than amicably.
 The pressures of being a band leader and health troubles proved more than I could handle.
-We tried to patch together a record with a lovely producer who goes by the name of BigRed, but sadly the groups performances weren't up to a level that I could feel satisfied releasing, so I paid off the band buried the recordings; Until now.
-You can hear, Black Coffee Weekend, my drug addled renditions of some quite lovely songs by downloading the album from the link below this article.
+We tried to patch together a record with a lovely producer who goes by the name of BigRed, but sadly the groups performances weren't up to a level that I could feel satisfied releasing, so I paid off the band and buried the recordings; Until now.
+You can hear my unreleased album, Black Coffee Weekend, by downloading it from the link below this article.

-After the bands ugly breakup, things got very dark and in a very upset state I decided life was too hard to go on with.
+After the bands ugly breakup, life got very dark for me and in a very upset and confused mental state I decided life was too difficult to go on with.
 In hindsight, I needed better friends, more support, some serious self-worth development and a psychologist, NOT a drug pushing psychiatrist.
-Long story short, I ended up in the hospital once... and then again; Where I was finally taken off all my medications, cold turkey.
+Long story short, I (luckily) ended up in the hospital once... and then again; Where I was finally taken off all psychiatric medications, cold turkey.
 For an artistic depiction of what that was like please see my music video (above this article) for the original song I wrote and recorded with producer Neil Miskin, Cold Turkey.

 This process continued for approximately a year, accompanied by daily meditation for about an hour a day.
 I got very good at meditation and learned so much from my inner journeys.
 The kind of lessons that you don't quite understand and could never put into words, but they helped big time!
 Time passed and I did improve and continue to improv exponentially to this day.
 Self-actualization, self-awareness and self-love are all practises that are based on progress and not perfection.
 I will practise developing these skills and more, as we all will, until the end of my time in this body and beyond for all eternity.
 But that's a topic for my RobLog.
 Check out my blog postings on all sorts of topics here.